shukriadams/arewedown/docs/custom-tests.md

          nfs-test:
             cmd : /usr/bin/rpcinfo -u <MY-SERVER-IP> mountd | grep "ready and waiting"

+Grep in particular is useful for tests as it will automatically exit with an error code if it finds no matches for a string.

 You can also call your own Python, Bash or NodeJS scripts.
 In the docker-compose example above we mounted a directory to `/etc/arewedown/custom-tests` in our container.
 If you put the a Python script in that folder

     import sys